 It’s wise to prepare for potential changes in Medicaid income limits.
 Here are some steps you can take:

-5. Explore all healthcare options, including Medicaid, marketplace plans, and employer-sponsored coverage
+- Explore all healthcare options, including Medicaid, marketplace plans, and employer-sponsored coverage.
+Changes in Medicaid income limits can also affect your eligibility for reduced-cost health coverage through other programs.

-By staying informed and prepared, you can better navigate any changes to Medicaid income limits that may occur in 2025.
+By staying informed and prepared, you can better navigate any changes to Medicaid income limits that may occur.

 Resources for Further Information